Kyriosity/read-write/README+/software/README+/QA/README+/code-quality.md

 High-quality code has

-+ syntax that prevents typos<sup>🎼</sup> and mistakes (like deceptive names, accidental casts or "ghost" arguments),
++ syntax that minimizes the risk of typos<sup>🎼</sup> and mistakes (like deceptive names, accidental casts or "ghost" arguments),
-+ visible logical flow (not limited to early return, shallow enclosures).
++ visible logical flow (e.g. early returns, shallow enclosures).

-The highest merit is that even a breaking change doesn't trigger unexpected side effects.
+The highest merit is that even a breaking change won't surprise devs and users with unexpected side effects.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup>&nbsp;<sub>e.g. `String.Empty` instead of `""` and some [C# tricks](../../../../.net/README+/b.deduced/cs-hints.md)</sub>